Liberal Party (UK, 1989): Electoral performance

 In the 2011 local council elections, eight Liberal councillors held their seats, three lost their seats and five new Liberal councillors were elected: a net gain of two.
-In the two years to the May 2013 local elections, the number of Liberal councillors rose from 16 to 21.
+In the two years leading to the May 2013 local elections, the number of Liberal councillors rose from 16 to 21.

 Cllr Steve Radford received 4,442 (4.5%) of the votes in the first round of the Mayor of Liverpool 2012 election.

 In the 2012 United Kingdom local elections there was a net loss of six seats, in the 2013 elections the party won three seats, a gain of one.

 Although the Liberal Party has retained councillors in Ryedale and Liverpool, it has not had a significant impact.
 However, Liberal member John Clark served as chair of Ryedale District Council's policy and resources committee, making him de facto leader of the council, from March 2021 until his death that August.

 In 2014, the Liberal Party held 21 council seats at county and district level and 15 seats at community level.
 The party has no representation in the UK Parliament or Scottish Parliament, nor did it ever have Members of the European Parliament (MEPs).
 At the 2001 UK general election the party's best local result was coming second behind Labour in Liverpool West Derby, pushing the Liberal Democrats into third place.
 However, it was unable to repeat this at the 2005 general election; it finished third behind the Liberal Democrats in the constituency, still beating the Conservative Party, and repeated this position at the 2010 general election.
 In the 2015 general election the Liberal Party came fourth narrowly holding its deposit, ahead of the Liberal Democrats (who came last) and the Green Party, but behind UKIP and the Conservative Party.

-At the 2015 general election, the Liberal Party in Cornwall decided to not contest any seats and urged its supporters to vote for UKIP.
 At the 2017 general election, the party contested four seats and received 3,672 votes.

 In the 2019 general election, the party contested nineteen seats and received 10,562 votes.

-At the 2021 local election the party appears not to have won any new seats.
+At the 2021 local election, the party appears not to have won any new seats.
 A seat was retained on Liverpool City Council.
 The party lost its last remaining unitary authority seat when Chris Ash of Dogsthorpe Ward of Peterborough City Council retired and no Liberal candidate stood.
 In the 2021 Mayor of Liverpool election the party's candidate Steve Radford received 7,135 votes (7%).

+In the 2024 general election, the party contested 12 seats and received 6,375 votes.

+The party stood Danny Clarke as its candidate in the 2025 Runcorn and Helsby by-election, receiving 454 votes.

 Elected members

-To date (2022), the Liberal Party has never had any members in the Houses of Parliament, Scottish and Welsh parliaments, the European Parliament or the Northern Ireland and London Assemblies.
+The Liberal Party has never had any members in the Houses of Parliament, the Scottish Parliament, the Welsh Parliament, the European Parliament or the Northern Ireland and London Assemblies.

-County councillors

-North Yorkshire (1) representing the Pickering division.